-There is a concentration of credit risk with two customers that represent respectively 43% and 21% of the Group's outstanding trade receivables.
+There is a concentration of credit risk with two customers that represent respectively 33% and 28% of the Group's outstanding trade receivables.
+In 2020, there was a concentration of credit risk with two customers that was representing respectively 43% and 21% of the Group's outstanding trade receivables.
 Nevertheless, no heightened recoverability risk has been identified.

-As of 31 December 2019, there is no geographical concentration of credit risks, as the Group's customer base is internationally dispersed.
+As of 31 December 2021, there is a geographical concentration linked to the two above customers, in USA and in the Netherlands respectively.
+Nevertheless, given the nature of these two countries, it does not imply additional financial risks for the Group.
 As of 31 December 2020, there is a geographical concentration linked to the two above customers, in Norway and the USA respectively.
 Nevertheless, given the nature of these two countries, it does not imply additional financial risks for the Group.

-As of 31 December 2020, the credit risk exposure on the Group's receivables and contract assets is as follows:
+As of 31 December 2021, the credit risk exposure on the Group's receivables and contract assets is as follows:

-31.12.2020 31.12.2019
+31.12.2021 31.12.2020

 kCHF kCHF

-Expected credit loss rate 6.0% 2.0%
+Expected credit loss rate 3.8% 6.0%

-Gross carrying amount for trade receivables 7'211 5'562
+Gross carrying amount for trade receivables 2'313 7'211

-Gross carrying amount for contract assets 3'752 3'201
+Gross carrying amount for contract assets 2'741 3'752

-Provision for credit losses -656 -178
+Provision for credit losses -194 -656